metal-sn/SESNtemple/SNIDtemplates/README.md

 - **/templates_new**: These include SNe that had not been released in Blondin's SNID library release (ie "templates-2.0"), and thus are "new".

 NOTES:
-- we included the new SN type "Ib-n", of which we include 3 SNe (00er,02ao, 06jc).
+- we included the new SN type "Ibn", of which we include 3 SNe (00er,02ao, 06jc).
 - For comparison: there were 465 spectra of 36 SESNe in Blondin's release (templates-2.0).
-In this release, there are at total 403 spectral templates of 44 SNe Ib and its subtypes (including 1 SN that was already in templates-2.0) and 341 of 39 SNe Ic and its subtypes (including 2 SNe that were already in templates-2.0).
+In this release, there are at total 631 spectral templates of 51 SNe Ib and its subtypes (including 1 SN that was already in templates-2.0) and 429 of 45 SNe Ic and its subtypes (including 2 SNe that were already in templates-2.0).